austintgriffith/deterministic-map/README.md

 ## Testing

-Use the provided `reveal_sample.txt` file to test the system:
+Use the provided `random_sample.txt` file to test the system:

 ```bash
 node example/generateMap.js sample